Stochastic synaptic dynamics under learning: Introduction

 Synapses endowed with STDP are capable of self-organized formation of diverse types of memory including (i) learning input correlations \citep{Guetig2003_3714}, (ii) reinforcement learning in recurrent networks of LIF neurons \citep{Ocker2018_951} or (iii) error correction of drifting assemblies \citep{Kossio2021}.
 Yet another type of STDP-based memory are hetero-associations, i.e., representations in one neuron population evoke representations in another one.
 Building on our results about stochastic synaptic dynamics, we analytically investigate hetero-associative memory.
 As we outline, for characterizing this type of memory, the stochastic view on synaptic dynamics is indispensable.
 Extending our methods to the aforementioned mechanisms (i--iii) poses exciting problems for future work.

 The paper is organized as follows: In \prettyref{sec:models}, we first introduce the synapse and neuron model \prettyref{fig:joint_model}(a,b) studied throughout the paper.
 Building on these models, we introduce the network model \prettyref{fig:joint_model}(c) and the training scheme \prettyref{fig:joint_model}(d), which store hetero-associations into a plastic feed-forward matrix.
 In \prettyref{sec:Stochastic-dynamics-of}, we characterize the stochastic process of a single synaptic weight by deriving its drift- and diffusion coefficients, which define a Langevin (or corresponding Fokker-Planck) equation.
 From this description, we derive the dynamics of the ensemble mean and variance of synaptic weights.
+Additionally, we discuss a transition from accelerating to decelerating synaptic weights, which entails qualitative experimental predictions.
 In \prettyref{sec:Dynamics-of-learning}, we leverage the theory of single weights to study the network scenario in a mean-field theory of synaptic populations.
 We apply the mean-field theory to characterize forgetting and compute the memory capacity of the setup.
+Based on this theory, we derive a tradeoff between memory lifetime and early memory accuracy, which we resolve by an optimal training scheme.
+Lastly, we discuss two complementary roles of homeostatic plasticity.